 LinkedIn Pulse is the ideal platform to start with if you’re striving to improve your visibility and build your professional brand and authority.
 And since LinkedIn is primarily used by professionals, you can ensure that your content will be well-received and read by people interested in what you have to say.

 Moreover, LinkedIn Pulse provides you with an effortless way to get your name and articles out there – which can help you attract new clients and business opportunities.
 So if you’re not already using LinkedIn Pulse, we urge you to start today.

 By publishing articles on LinkedIn Pulse, you can also drive traffic to your website and generate leads for your business.
-And thanks to LinkedIn’s massive reach, you can be sure that your articles will be seen by a large audience.
+And thanks to LinkedIn’s massive reach, you can be sure that a large audience will see your articles.
 If you’re already active on the platform, keep contributing quality content to build your professional brand and grow your business.
 And if you’re wondering about the best LinkedIn Pulse alternative, consider using Feedly.
 Other options include Flipboard, Inoreader, and QuiteRSS.